Love Line! Sunshine! manga on buses in Numazu City!

 Some time ago the city through crowd funding decided to create color manhole covers depicting the nine heroines of the Manga series.

 But not is all rosy under the sky even in Japan.
-A disgruntled or jealous, but definitely deranged student decided to destroy all the covers by painting them with highly corrosive liquid.
+A disgruntled or jealous, but definitely deranged, student decided to destroy all the covers by painting them with highly corrosive liquid.
 The bad news were of course aired all over the world.
-The city first took all the covers to be replaced with plain ones at first.
+The city first took all the covers away to be replaced with plain ones at first.

 Love Line!
 Sunshine!
 Manga on rental bicycles!

 After some reflection the city, through crowd funding again, decided to create new manhole covers with the manga theme.
 But this time only three characters, the whole group and a Japanese language name graphics were made in colors.
 These colored covers are unique whereas the black ones are most unique with some exceptions.
 No need to say that they are protected by the citizens and hidden cameras!